Trump Administration Rollbacks on Healthy School Meals Harm the Health of Millions of Children

 Despite this tremendous progress, the Trump Administration reversed course and weakened school nutrition standards.

 In 2018, the U.S. Department of Agriculture issued a rule significantly weakening school nutrition standards by locking in levels of salt in school meals that are higher than those recommended in the Dietary Guidelines for Americans and allowing schools to serve fewer whole grains and more refined grains.
 Improved school nutrition is critical: one out of three children and adolescents aged 2 to 19 years is overweight or obese.
 Children consume one-third to one-half of their daily calories during the school day.
 Unfortunately, nine out of ten children consume too much sodium, increasing their risk of hypertension, heart disease, and stroke.

 The Trump Administration’s changes to school meal nutrition standards put children’s health at risk—resulting in children consuming, on average, an extra six cups of salt over the seven-year delay.
 The weakened school nutrition standards also do not align with nutrition science and are counter to sound public health policy.

-USDA’s final rule is deeply flawed and illegal because it does not ensure that school meals are consistent with sound dietary advice.
+USDA’s rule is deeply flawed because it does not ensure that school meals are consistent with sound dietary advice.
 The rule:

 - delayed the next phase of sodium reduction (Target 2) by 7 years (from School Year 2017-2018 to School Year 2024-2025) and eliminated altogether the final sodium reduction goal (Target 3); and